As anyone with a disability or their carer will know, planning an outing requires forward planning.

 Active pursuits for ill or disabled people

 Being active can be difficult for someone who's frail, ill or disabled.
-But keeping active may improve their ability to do daily tasks, help them to relax, control their weight and encourage them to make new friends.
+But keeping active may improve their ability to do daily tasks, help them relax, control their weight, and encourage them to make new friends.

 Although it can be hard for someone who is ill or disabled to keep active, there are many different options that they could consider.

-- Fishing.
-This is a popular sport among disabled people, as it provides a great opportunity to be outdoors in a healthy environment.
-The British Disabled Angling Association says that fishing is a social activity that offers a sense of achievement and possible health benefits.
+- fishing – this is a popular sport among disabled people, as it provides a great opportunity to be outdoors in a healthy environment; the British Disabled Angling Association says fishing is a social activity that offers a sense of achievement and possible health benefits

-- Horse riding.
-Horse riding benefits the rider both physically and mentally.
-It improves balance, posture and co-ordination, and leads to more supple and relaxed muscles.
-Contact the Riding for the Disabled Association for more details.
+- horse riding – riding benefits the rider both physically and mentally, and improves balance, posture and co-ordination, and leads to more supple and relaxed muscles; contact Riding for the Disabled Association for more details

-- Cycling.
-The benefits of cycling are the same for disabled people as they are for the able-bodied.
-It promotes independent mobility, and improves physical and mental wellbeing.
-If the person you're looking after has a visual impairment or other disability that prevents them from using a single bicycle, you can hire or buy a tandem bike.
-The charity Charlotte’s Tandems lends them free-of-charge to people in this situation.
+- cycling – the benefits of cycling are the same for disabled people as they are for the able-bodied: it promotes independent mobility, and improves physical and mental wellbeing; if the person you're looking after has a visual impairment or other disability that prevents them using a single bicycle, you can hire or buy a tandem bike (the charity Charlotte's Tandems lends tandems free-of-charge to people in this situation)

 Carer's tip from Scope